Ace your game: The best tennis rackets of 2024

 • Best for beginners or those playing recreational tennis

-The Wilson Ultra Team V4.0 has all the features you'd expect from an intermediate tennis racket.
-Like a 16 x 19 string pattern, 645cm squared surface area and 280g weight.
-It also has Wilson's unique FortyFive technology (which is an updated version of carbon mapping), and gives the racket a unrivalled combination of flex and stability.
-So, for intermediate players, this is a great racket choice sure to shake up the competition.
+The Wilson Ultra Team V4.0 is an ideal choice for intermediate tennis players.
+It features a 16 x 19 string pattern, 645cm squared surface area, and weighs 280g.
+Additionally, it is equipped with Wilson's unique FortyFive technology, an updated version of carbon mapping, which provides the racket with an unrivalled combination of flex and stability.
+This racket is sure to shake up the competition for intermediate players.

 Pros